|Nutritional Guidelines (per serving)|

 Make the Gummy Bear Margarita

-In a cocktail shaker filled with ice, pour the tequila, watermelon liqueur, triple sec, sour mix, cranberry juice, and grenadine.
+In a cocktail shaker, pour the tequila, watermelon liqueur, triple sec, sour mix, cranberry juice, and grenadine.
+Fill with ice.

 Strain into the prepared glass.